aci-ref/facilitation_best_practices/introduction.md

 described herein will contribute in varying degrees to any single Facilitator’s specific goals and practices.

+There are a number of other specific interpretations of the “facilitator” term with accompanying documentation of best practices.
+Some of these refer more generally to the facilitation of group efforts in professional environments and other contexts.
+The documentation, has significant overlaps with other literature on "facilitators", and Facilitators of ACI resources for research might also benefit from considering these additional resources.

 Jump to [top](#toc)

 <a name="whatis"></a>